makerdao/community/governance/polls/Sky Protocol Launch Season - Token and Product Launch Parameter Proposal - September 9, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to the following changes.
-In summary, this vovers the following items (find attached corresponding GitHub Repos, which include README files that explain all technical details):
+The community can vote in this poll to express support or opposition to the changes described below.
+In summary, this covers the following items (find attached corresponding GitHub repos, which include README files that explain all technical details):

 * New Token contracts and corresponding token converters
   * [USDS](https://github.com/makerdao/sdai/tree/susds) (Upgraded DAI)